 Arizona State Mine Inspector's Office

 Phoenix, AZ 85007-2805

-The goal of the Arizona mine training program is to save lives, reduce injuries, and prevent health endangerment through increased opportunities for miners to receive Annual Refresher training which includes mine specific content, improved quality of presentations and added emphasis on additional health concerns.
+The goal of the Arizona mine training program is to save lives, reduce injuries, and prevent health endangerment through increased opportunities for miners, contractors and others to receive the Mandatory Safety and Health training which includes mine specific content, improved quality of presentations and added emphasis on additional health concerns.
 The program also conducts training for:

 For more program information contact Frank Rabago at (602) 542-5971 or e-mail firstname.lastname@example.org.